frogpelt/osgearth/docs/source/startup.rst

 Build it
 --------

-Make sure you built OSG_ and all the dependencies first.
+Make sure you build OSG_ and all the dependencies first.

 osgEarth uses CMake_, version 2.8 or later.
 Since OSG_ uses CMake_ as well,
 once you get OSG built the process should be familiar.